How the Biden administration let right-wing attacks derail its disinformation efforts

 Now, just three weeks after its announcement, the Disinformation Governance Board is being “paused,” according to multiple employees at DHS, capping a back-and-forth week of decisions that changed during the course of reporting of this story.
 On Monday, DHS decided to shut down the board, according to multiple people with knowledge of the situation.
 By Tuesday morning, Jankowicz had drafted a resignation letter in response to the board’s dissolution.

 But Tuesday night, Jankowicz was pulled into an urgent call with DHS officials who gave her the choice to stay on, even as the department’s work was put on hold because of the backlash it faced, according to multiple people with knowledge of the call.
 Working groups within DHS focused on mis-, dis- and mal-information have been suspended.
-The board could still be shut down pending a review from the Homeland Security Advisory Council; Jankowicz is evaluating her position within the department.
+The board could still be shut down pending a review from the Homeland Security Advisory Council.
+On Wednesday morning, Jankowicz officially resigned from her role within the department.

 “Nina Jankowicz has been subjected to unjustified and vile personal attacks and physical threats,” a DHS spokesperson told The Post in a statement.
 “In congressional hearings and in media interviews, the Secretary has repeatedly defended her as eminently qualified and underscored the importance of the Department’s disinformation work, and he will continue to do so.”